 J&K: Six Jaish-e-Mohammed militants killed in two gunfights, say police

+A solider died and three security forces personnel were also injured in the Anantnag gunfight.

 Six Jaish-e-Mohammad militants, including two from Pakistan, on Wednesday were killed in separate gunfights in Anantnag and Kulgam districts of Kashmir, the police said.
-A police officer and two members of the security forces were injured, PTI reported.
+A solider died and three security forces personnel were also injured in the Anantnag gunfight.

+“Three Army jawans and a Jammu and Kashmir Police jawan got injured,” Inspector General of Police Vijay Kumar said, according to ANI.
+“Later, an Army jawan was martyred, while the rest are stable.”

 The police were yet to ascertain the identity of two of the six militants.